sergeinack3/PowerEduc/cache/stores/redis/README.md

-Redis Cache Store for Moodle
+Redis Cache Store for PowerEduc
 ============================

-A Moodle cache store plugin for [Redis](http://redis.io).
+A PowerEduc cache store plugin for [Redis](http://redis.io).

 This plugin requires the [PhpRedis](https://github.com/phpredis/phpredis) extension.
 The PhpRedis extension can be installed via PECL with `pecl install redis`.